 Winn-Dixie Stores has found -- as Jefferson Davis did long ago -- that winning Dixie ain't easy.
-The Deep South supermarket chain operates about 480 combination food and drug stores throughout Alabama, Florida, Georgia, Louisiana, and Mississippi under the Winn-Dixie and Winn-Dixie Marketplace banners.
-Most of Winn-Dixie's supermarkets have pharmacies, about 75 house liquor stores, and several sell gas.
+The Deep South supermarket chain operates about 550 combination food and drug stores throughout Alabama, Florida, Georgia, Louisiana, and Mississippi under the Winn-Dixie and Winn-Dixie Marketplace banners.
+More than 400 Winn-Dixie supermarkets have pharmacies.
 The company's brands include Thrifty Maid, Winn & Lovett, and Winn-Dixie.
-Founded in 1925, Winn-Dixie Stores is a subsidiary of BI-LO Holding, which merged Winn-Dixie and South Carolina-based BI-LO in 2012, and took them private.
+Founded in 1925, Winn-Dixie Stores is a subsidiary of

 Change in Company Type

 Winn-Dixie merged with BI-LO in March 2012, and the two were taken private by